-- Identify an experienced engineering leader whose career inspires them, whose experience includes extensive engineering project oversight, and who is willing to be interviewed.
-This person can either be their GEL2 mentor (if the GEL2 opts to be paired with a mentor), or anyone else who meets the criteria described below.
+- Seek out an experienced engineering leader whose career inspires them, whose experience includes extensive engineering project oversight, and who is willing to be interviewed.
+This person can be anyone who meets the criteria described below.

 - Please describe some of the engineering projects that you have led, and why they were successful or not.